German Settlers in Kansas

 Some of these Kansas Germans emigrated directly from Germany, however many did not.
 They also came from Russia, Switzerland, Austria, and other parts of the United States.
 A large number, and some of the first in territorial Kansas, were the Pennsylvania Germans.

 The German language was so common in Kansas that more than 60 newspapers have been published in the language.
 There were even different dialects of German spoken in Kansas, such as Deitsch, Plattdüütsch, Plautdietsch, Schweitzerdeitsch, Bäärntüütsch, and Deitsch-Behmisch.
-These dialects were quickly lost in an effort of German Kansans to assimilate to American culture, but some traces can still be seen today.
+Some of these dialects were lost in an effort to assimilate to American culture, but traces can still be seen today.